-If you sign up, it will arrive in your inbox, probably on the first and third Tuesday or Wednesday of each month, possibly more often, possibly less.
+If you sign up, it will arrive in your inbox on an erratic schedule.
 I’m still figuring out the contours and frequency of it, but here in winter 2021 I’m anticipating once every two weeks.

-If you don’t sign up but want to check in occasionally, you can read Ancestor Hunger here at Substack.
+If you don’t sign up but would like to check in occasionally, you can read Ancestor Hunger here at Substack.